muke5hy/dsand/projects/P1/Readme.md

 ##### Time Complexity
 For the individual methods, the time complexity will differ.
 Here is the summary for each
 method:
 - Block::calc_hash - O(1)  // This is because it just takes one item and does a mathematical conversion of the input.
 - Block::_print()  - O(1)   // This is constant time for each item
 - Block::__init__  - O(1)   // This is constant time for each item

+- BlockChain::__init__
-- BlockChain::__init__ - O(1)  // This is constant time for each item
+    - O(1)  // This is constant time for each item
-- BlockChain::append   - O(n)  // For worse case, it will have to traverse n-items to place the last node on the chain
+- BlockChain::append
-		     - O(1)  // For best case, if no node exists, it is a one-time operation to create the node
+    - O(1)  // As no traversing is there it will take constant time
+- BlockChain::print
-- BlockChain::print    - O(n)  // For worse case, it will have to traverse n-items to place the last node on the chain
+    - O(n)  // For worse case, it will have to traverse n-items to place the last node on the chain
     - O(1)  // For best case, if no node exists, it is a one-time operation to create the node

 ##### Space Complexity
 For n-nodes in the BlockChain,